- Turkesterone is an ecdysteroid found in plants & insects, used by the latter for moulting & metamorphosis.

-There doesn’t appear to be any serious side effects from Turkesterone use and few if any published toxicology studies.
-Anecedotal evidence suggests doses up to 1000mg daily and perhaps even up to 2000mg are safe in humans.
-However, ecdysterone, another common ecdysteroid has a proposed lethal dose in mice of 6.4g-9g/kg of body weight depending on method of administration.
+There don’t appear to be any serious side effects from Turkesterone use and few if any published toxicology studies.
+Anecdotal evidence suggests doses up to 1000mg daily and perhaps even up to 2000mg are safe in humans.
+However, ecdysterone, another common ecdysteroid has a proposed lethal dose in mice of 6.4g-9g/kg of body weight depending on the method of administration.
 The issue with ecdysteroids is that they are actually very easily metabolised in the body and thus it is thought that a large amount is required to offer the benefits mentioned above.
-Interestingly, low doses of around 0.02 ug/kg of bodyweight in animals have been shown to offer beneficial effects.
+Interestingly, low doses of around 0.02 ug/kg of body weight in animals have been shown to offer beneficial effects.
 Therefore more studies & time may be required to ascertain the safety of Turkesterone.

 Turkesterone Recommended Doses & Ingredient Timing

-There is little scientific concensus on dosing for Turkesterone nor are there recommendations for ingredient timing.
-It is best there for to be cautious with your dosages and keep them at a level of under 10mg/kg of body weight daily.
-In fact, one study which used ecdysterones on resistance trained males only used a supplement containing 30mg consumed once per day in the morning.
+There is little scientific consensus on dosing for Turkesterone nor are there recommendations for ingredient timing.
+It is best therefore to be cautious with your dosages and keep them at a level of under 10mg/kg of body weight daily.
+In fact, one study which used ecdysterone's on resistance-trained males only used a supplement containing 30mg consumed once per day in the morning.
 Some manufacturers of Turkesterone viewed are recommending 500mg to 1000mg daily.